All Articles

 How to Structure Your Next.js API Routes So They Don't Become a Mess at Scale

 Most Next.js projects start with API routes dumped in one folder with no separation of concerns.
-Here is the pattern that keeps your API clean, testable, and maintainable as the project grows.
+Here is the four-layer pattern that keeps your API clean, testable, and maintainable as it scales from 5 endpoints to 100+.

 Next.js API routes are one of the most convenient features in the framework and one of the most abused.